Kristina01111000/Drws_site/README.md

 	- add it to a google document
 	- add directions to copy it
 	- make directions make sense
+- check to see if all pages are removed if they aren't supposed to be there still

 Need from Dr. W: